Get,

 Introduction

-The thyroid gland controls the metabolic processes of the body.
+The thyroid gland helps to regulate the metabolic processes of the body.
 It produces thyroid hormones that regulate many biological functions and ensure proper health is maintained.
-When the thyroid gland becomes sluggish or overactive, it can lead to many problems.
+When the thyroid gland becomes sluggish or overactive, it can lead to many problems1.

-One of the best ways to ensure optimal functioning of the thyroid gland is through the food we eat.
+A healthy diet may help optimize thyroid gland function at times.
 Many components in our daily diet can help our thyroid gland stay balanced or achieve a state of equilibrium if it is not functioning correctly.

 best foods for thyroid